The Time Investment for Spring Deck Maintenance

 For over 45 years, Duradek PVC membranes have provided homeowners with reliable waterproof protection without the need for ongoing maintenance, allowing more time for leisure and less on the labor!

-Duradek’s roofing approved traffic membrane is the ideal solution for all of your outdoor living space walking surfaces.
-From roof decks to pool areas, Duradek is attractive, slip-resistant and is available in a variety of colors and textures to compliment any outdoor design schemes.
-Duradek is also proud to offer a written appearance warranty protecting you from excessive discoloration beyond normal wear and aging in addition to its 10-year waterproofing warranty.
+Duradek’s roofing-approved traffic membrane is the ideal solution for all of your outdoor living space walking surfaces.
+From roof decks to pool areas, Duradek is attractive, slip-resistant, and is available in a variety of colors and textures to compliment any outdoor design scheme.
+Duradek is also proud to offer a written appearance warranty.
+With our 60 mil Ultra vinyl selections, the warranty provides protection from excessive discoloration beyond normal wear and aging for 5-years in addition to the 15-year waterproofing warranty.

 Missed our last post?
 Check out “Spring Deck Maintenance Checklist – Part 1: Inspections“